 You will, therefore, figure out if you are better off pushing your feedback request, or if you can let your customers come to you.

 The goal is to simply tell him that you collect feedback because you value his opinion, consistently making improvements to your services based on what he or she has to say.

 As a matter of fact, if your customer is expecting a survey, he is way more likely to answer — which means higher response rate.
-By doing this, you not only come across as a very customer-centric organisation but can also bump up your survey response rates close to 100%!
+By doing this, you not only come across as a very customer-centric organization but can also bump up your survey response rates close to 100%!

 No matter who your customer is, ask him its feedback straight after they have interacted with your business will give you better and more relevant feedback.

-The experience will be fresh in their minds and they will be more honest as a result.
+The experience will be fresh in their minds, and they will be more honest as a result.

 It also means that if they’ve had a problem you can act on it straight away, so you don’t lose a customer or get a negative online review.

 This way, you simply reduce your likeliness of churn by understanding what your customers want.

 From there, start thinking about the flow and consider incorporating these tips.

 14 Tips To Increase Your Survey Response Rate